 In summary, while we like common language and think it’s effective, we think it should only be used with a clear purpose, and that it should be used sparingly.

-We’d also note that language is always evolving, which always complicates the use of common language.
+We’d also note that language is always evolving, which always complicates matters.